VertaAI/modeldb-client/CONTRIBUTING.md

 From the root directory of the repository, run these commands:
 1. `git submodule init`
 1. `git submodule update`
 1. `cd verta/`
 1. `pip install -e .`
    1. This means you don't have to rerun `pip install` whenever you make changes.
 1. `pip install -r requirements.txt`
    1. This installs packages relating to PyPI publication, unit testing, and documentation.

 ### Troubleshooting

-- If you receive an Environment Error (Errno: 13) with regard to permissions in Step 1.4 `pip install -e .`, consider these potential solutions:
+If you receive an `EnvironmentError: [Errno 13]` regarding permissions during `pip install -e .`, consider these potential solutions:
-  1. Append `--user` to the command: `pip install -e . --user`
+- Append `--user` to the command: `pip install -e . --user`
-  1. Use Python3 by using the command: `pip3 install -e .`
+- Use Python3 by using the command: `pip3 install -e .`

 ## Package Publication